web-platform-tests/rfcs/rfcs/python_39.md

 that now require Python 3.9 or newer.

-Historically, continued Python 3.8 support was required due to downstream CI integrations with Apple’s and Google’s infrastructure.
+Historically, continued Python 3.8 support was required due to downstream CI integrations with vendor infrastructure.
 These systems have since been updated and no longer depend on Python 3.8, removing the primary blocker for increasing our minimum supported version.